janyan33/qmee_bedbugs/journal.md

 Got the permutation for prediction 1 to work.
 The code runs the glm on 1000 simulated networks and compares the observed coef for sex to the simulated coefs.
 I used a combination of different functions documented in the functions.R file (there are probably simpler ways to get this working but it was a struggle).
 To do tomorrow (April 3rd): get the script to compute p-values, then check for errors in the permutation process, then begin working on the next predictions

+**April 3rd**: Updated code for prediction 1 so that it would compute p-values.

+**April 4th**: Created a function that does the permutation test for assortativity scores.
+It seems to work but I get different numbers than when I used slightly different code before so at least one of them must be doing it wrong.
+I need to figure out where the problem is.
+Sidenote: it feels like the number of functions we're creating that each do a very specific thing is getting out of hand... haven't thought of a better way to do things though.